 Hubby loved this fried turkey slider.
 It was on an herb roll with coleslaw and cranberry sauce.
 I had a bite and it was very good.
 The problem is I think I’ve had enough turkey this past week for a while.
 I let him finish it.

-There is beef pot roast on a potato roll at his booth.
+There is a beef pot roast on a potato roll at his booth.
 Along with a bourbon cranberry cocktail (I see this beauty in my future) and a warm peppermint chocolate float that looked divine.
 The whipped cream on the chocolate float was being piped from a bag.
 Hubby asked for a taste of it and they obliged.
 His eyes rolled towards the back of his head.

 Why didn’t we get the float?
 We aren’t into peppermint chocolate.
 I will say, it is a nice size, shareable and you can use your Sip and Savor pass to get it.